Traiteur (faith healer)

-In Louisiana, the term traiteur (sometimes spelled treateur) describes a man or woman (a traiteuse) who practises what is sometimes called faith healing.
+In Louisiana, the term traiteur (sometimes spelled treateur) describes a man or woman (a traiteuse) who practices what is sometimes called faith healing.
 A traiteur is a Creole (or Cajun) healer or a traditional healer of the French-speaking Houma Tribe, whose primary method of treatment involves using the laying on of hands.
 An important part of Creole folk religion, the traiteur combines Catholic prayer and medicinal remedies.
 They are called to treat a variety of ailments, including: earaches, toothaches, warts, tumors, angina, and bleeding.
 In the past, they substituted for trained physicians in remote rural areas of Acadiana.
 Most traiteurs consider their healing abilities a gift from God.

 Traiteurism is a very old tradition with a growing number of adherents, mostly due to it being passed down through generations.
 Traditionally, the rituals of the traiteur are passed down to the opposite gender.
 So a male must pass it down to a female, and vice versa.
 The traiteur must be asked to perform the treatments and will rarely offer them outright unless the need is great, and they can not ask for a payment of any kind, although it is acceptable to receive gifts for treating a person.
 However, gifts for a true traiteur are never required.